swissarmybox/leetcode_python/README.md

 2. Do Leetcode problems, make your own test case, and solve it.
 For example, see `lib/problems/p0001_two_sum` based on Leetcode's Two Sum problem.

+3. Run `make test` to make sure the test cases pass.

-3. Once done, run `make fmt` to auto-format your code
+4. Once done, run `make fmt` to auto-format your code

-3. Run `make commit` to automatically commit your code to Github.
+5. Run `make commit` to automatically commit your code to Github.

 See `Makefile` for more commands.